jlapolla/autorecurse/python3/autorecurse/gnumake/README.md

 - Invoke `make -f <nested-update-file> -f <nested-rule-file>
   <OTHER_ARGUMENTS>`
-  - If the **nested rule file** needs to be updated, `make` will call `autorecurse nestedrules -C <execution-directory> -o
-    <nested-rule-file>`, and the following additional steps occur as a
+  - If the **nested rule file** needs to be updated, `make` will call `autorecurse nestedrules -C <execution-directory>`, and the following additional steps occur as a result:
-    result:
   - Locate all nested makefiles in the execution directory.
   - Read all targets in nested makefiles.
 These are called **nested targets**.